Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Remove the lid from the sippy cup and put it in your kids' bathroom.
 They can use the cup to rinse off after a bath!
 Sippy cups also make good toothbrush holders for kids.

 I donate mine to thrift stores or emergency services.
 Those are always forgotton in the emergency kits!
 I keep one cup in each "bag" for my little one.
 After wasting money on fancy ones, we went to the little cups with the lid, and because they chew, the lids get used up.
-We use the cups for juice, perfect size!
-And the "disposable" ones for emergencies, snacks during traveling, and other times were they can get lost.

 I am finally gonna retire all our sippy cups but thought to donate the best of the batch to charity or to a niece who's having her 3rd child.
 Our lids are what look the worst because the kids bit on the spout.
 I also have tupperware cups with sipper lids so I still have something to use if they are sick or taking in the van etc. My kids are 6 and 8 but they only get open cups at the kitchen table.
 If they want to take a drink elsewhere they must use a sports type covered bottle.